 DPMO is not the same as PPM since it is possible that each unit

-(part) being appraised may have multiple defects of the same
+(part or item) being appraised may have multiple defects of the same

 type or may have multiple types of defects.
 A part is defective if it